20th Century Masters – The Millennium Collection: The Best of The Jackson 5

 20th Century Masters – The Millennium Collection: The Best of The Jackson 5 is a 1999 greatest hits album for R&B group The Jackson 5, released by Motown Records.
 The album also features two solo tracks by Michael Jackson and one solo track by Jermaine Jackson.

 Critical reception

-Stephen Thomas Erlewine from Allmusic said this album was "a terrific, concise collection of the group's 11 biggest hits", with two solo Michael Jackson singles.
+Stephen Thomas Erlewine of AllMusic said this album was "a terrific, concise collection of the group's 11 biggest hits", with two solo Michael Jackson singles.
 It resulted "a budget-line disc ideal for budget-minded casual fans."